hasanansari/pulsecheck/README.md

 This is an MVP, and a few things are left out on purpose rather than by oversight:

 - No auth.
 Anyone who can reach the API can register or delete monitors.
-Fine for a local take-home, not fine for anything real.
+Fine for a local side project, not fine for anything real.
 - No schema migrations.
 Tables are created with `create_all` on startup, which handles a fresh database but won't alter an existing table if the schema changes later.
 A real project would use Alembic or similar.
 - No historical charting or uptime percentage over time.
 The data model supports it (every check is stored, not just the latest), but building that view wasn't part of what was asked.